Cyberbolt/CyberDB/README_EN.md

 client.load_config('cyberdb_file/config.cdb')
 '''
 Load the configuration file 'config.cdb'
 The default value of the configuration file path is 'cyberdb_file/config.cdb' .
-If the path here is the same, you do not need to fill in the parameters.
+If the path here is the same, you will not need to fill in the parameters.
 '''
 db = client.connect(host='127.0.0.1', password='123123', port=9980)
 '''